b97jre/RNAseqcourse/source/IGV.rst

 In these exercises we will use the  Integrated Genomics Viewer (IGV).
-IGV is installed on UPPMAX, but since you will then access it over a network connection, the graphics might be sluggish, so alternatively we recommend that you download and run the browsers locally and download the files that you will look at locally.
+IGV is installed on UPPMAX, but since you will then access it over a network connection, the graphics might be sluggish, so we recommend that you download and run the browsers locally and download the files that you will look at locally.

 If you want to try to run IGV on Uppmax, please refer to the `Uppmax page for IGV instructions <http://www.uppmax.uu.se/starting-integrative-genomics-viewer-igv-on-kalkyl>`_ for advice.
-But

 Visualising a BED file or GTF file
 ================================

 In IGV, select File > Load from File ... and navigate to the BED/GTF file (on Uppmax according to above or to the location where you downloaded it locally).
 From